 The government has not had any meeting or interaction with the tobacco industry.
 Rule 48 of Article 5 of Tobacco Products Control and Regulation Directive 2071 prohibits giving and receiving presents, free items or cash from any tobacco industry.
 It is mentioned that the government official should not consult with the officials of the tobacco industry and should not take presents.
 The Ministry of Health and Population (MoHP) has not made any code of conduct.

 The government has not had any meetings with the tobacco industry for the last three years.
 However, there is also no mechanism to verify or disclose these meetings, if they happened.
 The government has no record of meeting with affiliated organizations and individual lobbyists or representatives of the tobacco industry.

 MoHP has done nothing on this issue.
 After the enactment of the Act, no tobacco industry has financially supported any political party’s interests in a transparent manner

 The available report indicates that the Prime Minister and the Attorney General have so far not been involved with any tobacco industry.
 However, retired employees of the Ministry of Finance and Industry may be working, hiding their names and addresses.

 No disclosure of interaction or related systems is in place.
 There is a policy prohibiting the acceptance of gifts or rewards from the tobacco industry.
 However, the lack of proper monitoring from the government provides a conducive environment for the tobacco industry to target groups and interfere.

 There is no code of conduct for public officials which sets standards when dealing with the tobacco industry.
 However, the government regularly organizes orientation trainings to government employees on the Tobacco Control and Regulation Law as well as the moral ethics of civil servants.

-- The government must expedite the adoption of a code of conduct for all government officials in dealing with the tobacco industry, limited to only when strictly necessary.
+- Adopt a code of conduct for all government officials when interacting with the tobacco industry, limited to only when strictly necessary.